 Once you arrive in Glasgow, you can check-in or leave your luggage at your hotel.
 Located right in the heart of the action, our accommodation partner will look after you beautifully throughout your stay.

-You'll have time to explore in Glasgow - why not try...
+You'll then have time to explore in Glasgow - why not try...

 - Wandering around the architectural delights, including Charles Rennie MackIntosh's Lighthouse